LokeshBorawar/AI/README.md

 # AI
 AI projects and some algorithms.
-If you are seening this please take care of path in code
+If you are seeing this please take care of path in code

 ResNet.ipynb is the implementation of paper named ResNet: Solving vanishing gradient in deep networks.